lfthht/xplane_thermals/README.md

 xplane_thermals
 ===============

-Author: Alex Ferrer
+Author: Alex Ferrer, Extended by Julius Brockelmann
 License: GPL 2014

 X-Plane plugin to generate more realistic thermals

-The current X-Plane (Ver 10.30+) thermal model is quite simplistic.
+The current X-Plane (Ver 11.30+) thermal model is quite simplistic.
 This is an attempt to create a plugin that simulates more realistic thermals.

 Basic concept:
 Create a fixed or random list of thermals with lat,lon,thermal diameter, thermal strength.